muratk3n/thirdwave/en/tweets/2020/week6.md

 ---

 Bootyfudge trying to stand out through age, saying "represents a wish for change" for his generation.
-But per this poll he couldn't sell it.
+See poll,

 "@EmersonPolling